sheenarbw/sheenarbw/README.md

 - [Twitter: @sheena_oconnell](https://twitter.com/sheena_oconnell)
 - [LinkedIn](https://www.linkedin.com/in/sheena-o-connell-0bb72527/)

+### Prelude

+I founded a company called Prelude.
+Prelude offers super high quality Python and Django training.

+You can see what people are saying about it [here](https://prelude.tech/)

 ### Guild of Educators

 I started the Guild of Educators.
 It's a community for tech education nerds.
 The guild aims to spread knowledge and skills in tech education.
 I've learned a LOT about tech ed in the past few years.
 I know all the ins and outs of what it takes to help a noob grow into a pro (we were all noobs once).
 I want to give power to tech educators by sharing my expertise, and I want to learn about the problems and solutions from other people's contexts.